Santo Tomas Internment Camp: Worsening conditions

-Food shortages became steadily more serious throughout 1944.
+Food shortages and reduced rations became steadily more serious as 1944 continued.
 After July 1944, "the food at the camps became extremely inadequate, weight loss, weakness, edema, paresthesia and beriberi were experienced by most adults."
 Internees ate insects and wild plants, but the internee government declared it illegal for internees to pick weeds for personal, rather than community, use.
 One internee was jailed by the internee police for 15 days for harvesting pigweed.
 Some of the hardship could have been alleviated had the Japanese allowed the camp to accept food donations from local charities or permitted internee men working outside the camp to forage for wild plants and fruit.

 Gardens, both private and community, for food had been planted shortly after the internees arrived at Santo Tomas and, to combat the growing food shortages, the Japanese captors demanded that the internees grow more food for themselves, although the internees, on a 1,100 calorie per day ration by November 1944 were less capable of hard labor.

 In January 1945, a doctor reported that the average loss of weight among male internees had been 24 kg (53 pounds) during the three years at Santo Tomas, 32.5% of average body weight.
 (40% loss of normal body weight will usually result in death.)
 That month, eight deaths among internees were attributed to malnutrition, but Japanese officials demanded that the death certificates be altered to eliminate malnutrition and starvation as causes of death.
 On January 30, four additional deaths occurred.
 That same day the Japanese confiscated much of the food left in the camp for their soldiers and the "cold fear of death" gripped the weakened internees.
 The Japanese were preparing for a last-ditch battle with American forces advancing on Manila.

 From January 1942 until March 1945, 390 total deaths from all causes in Santo Tomas were recorded, a death rate about three times that of the United States in the 1940s.
 People over 60 years old were the most vulnerable.
 They comprised 18% of the total population, but suffered 64% of deaths.